 But the Divine arrangement is that in order to continue in the faith we must feed continually upon the promises of God, and must allow them to have a sanctifying power in our minds, in our hearts and over our words and conduct, making us more and more copies of God's dear Son.
 As our text intimates and other Scriptures tell us, the Adversary will seek to move us away from the glorious promises of the Gospel, putting fear as an incentive instead of love, or attracting us by worldly pleasures or pride or "the love of money," which is "a root of all evil."
-Our worthiness to be of the New Creation will be demonstrated by the faithfulness, the persistency with which we will hold on and strive against the oppositions of the world, the flech and the Adversary, and more and more seek and enjoy the fellowship of the Father and of the Son.
+Our worthiness to be of the New Creation will be demonstrated by the faithfulness, the persistency with which we will hold on and strive against the oppositions of the world, the fleth and the Adversary, and more and more seek and enjoy the fellowship of the Father and of the Son.

 If we know these things, happy will we be if we allow them to exercise us both to will and to do the Father's good pleasure, to the extent of our ability as New Creatures in Christ.
 If we do so, He who began the good work will complete it in the Day of the Lord Jesus Christ-in the Morning of the New Dispensation-in the First Resurrection.
+This means a gradual growing in grace and in knowledge and in the fruits and

-This means a gradual growing in grace and in knowledge and in the fruits and graces of the Holy Spirit to the extent of our ability.
-The merit of our Redeemer compensating for all our unintentional shortcomings.
+Dispensation-in the First Resurrection.
+This means a gradual growing in grace and in knowledge and in the fruits and graces of the Holy Spirit to the extent of our ability The merit of our Redeemer compensating for all our unintentional shortcomings.
 He will eventually present us holy, faultless, unreprovable in the Kingdom.